ycram314/lc_2019-11-01/README.md

 # Description
-This is a test repository for library carpentry.
+This is a test repository for library carpentry.<br>
 Workshop held at the Henrietta Public Library.<br>
 Friday, November 1, 2019.